 Have you been frustrated at times with your HD antenna reception?
 Do some channels come and go and are not as strong as they should be?
 There also might be a few channels that are out of reach by your current antenna setup.
 By combining two HD antennas together you can increase your current signal strength and channel coverage.
-In this article, I will explain how to set this up and what are the benefits of a two over the air antenna system.
+In this article, I will explain how to set this up and what are the benefits of a two-over-the-air antenna system.

 Combining Two HD Antennas Methods

-Like I stated earlier, combining two HD antennas can have a positive impact on your signal coverage.
+As I stated earlier, combining two HD antennas can have a positive impact on your signal coverage.
 In many cases, it can improve weak signal strength.
 Let’s look at three methods to combine your HD antennas.
 One method will be used to increase your current signal strength.
-The other method is used to gain channels from towers located in different directions and the last method called antenna stacking can help with those hard to get stations.
+The other method is used to gain channels from towers located in different directions and the last method called antenna stacking can help with those hard-to-get stations.
 In all cases, your location to the broadcast towers will be a factor.
 In some cases, the towers may be too far away to obtain any channels.
 You can use our Station Locator Tool by clicking on the icon below to determine how far away the broadcast towers are from your location.

-Cabling, Cable Lenght and Rescanning
+Cabling, Cable Lenght, and Rescanning

-With all of these setups, cable length and the style of cabling is very important.
+With all of these setups, cable length and the style of cabling are very important.
 Make sure the cables coming from the antennas that are going into the combiner or joiner are the same length and are identical.
 If not, it could cause phasing issues because the signal from the antenna will not reach the combiner at the same time.
-This can cause the tuner to not properly lock on to a channel.
+This can cause the tuner to not properly lock onto a channel.
 Make sure that you rescan the tuner each time you make a change to the antenna setup.
 This will ensure that you are receiving the proper channels.
-It can also help to use the signal strength tool that most TV’s and tuners have in the menu option.
+It can also help to use the signal strength tool that most TVs and tuners have in the menu option.
 This is useful to see what type of signal strength you have for each channel.

 Two HD Antennas Pointing in The Same Direction